MultiSafepay/Drupal-Commerce/README.md

 - Drupal 7

 ## Installation
-Unpack the content of the .ZIP file in the root of your webshop.
+Unpack the content of the .ZIP file in /sites/all/modules.

 For additional information or instructions please see our [installation & configuration manual](https://docs.multisafepay.com/plugins/drupal7/manual/)

+## Configuration
+1. Login in your admin and navigate to the backend of your webshop and go to _Site settings -> Modules_
+2. Scroll down and turn on _Commerce MultiSafepay JSON_ and the payment methods you would like to offer
+3. Navigate to _Store settings -> Payment methods_ and enable multisafepay and on the edit page you can fill in your API details.
+Information on where to find your Account ID, Site ID, Site code or API key can be found on our [API key page](https://docs.multisafepay.com/tools/multisafepay-control/get-your-api-key/).

 ## Rules
 On installation of the main module, two additonal rules are installed (but not enabled):